ummarikram/BitMessenger/README.md

 # Messenger
-Smart contract for storing messages between two users
+Smart contract for a basic decentralized messenger app